-People have different ways to cope with breakups.
+People have different ways of coping with breakups.
 If you have taken up drinking or seek solace in drugs, it is unhealthy.
 It starts off as recreational use to numb the pain.
-However, you can end up getting hooked on to these habits.
+However, you can end up getting hooked on these habits.
 Excessive or addictive behaviors indicate underlying issues.
 They will create havoc in all aspects of your life, including your current relationship.
 If you continue with these addictions, they can derail your life in a major way.

 - While trying to move on from an ex, it is not essential to accept a rebound relationship as it can lack commitment and trust, and without these two aspects, a relationship will not be promising.